Editorial Board - Methods in Ecology and Evolution

 Bob O'Hara, Biodiversität und Klima

 I deal with the online manuscript submission process, as well as keeping the website and online tools up to date, and helping with marketing and maintaining our social media presence.
-My university studies focused mainly on general biology and pharmacology, and I have a few years’ experience of working in healthcare journals publishing.
+My professional background is in journal publishing and I am happy to help out with any and all ScholarOne queries.

 My research background encompasses community structure, species range margin dynamics and biological responses to climate change.
 I am particularly interested in understanding the relative roles of abiotic and biotic factors in determining species distributions in time and space.
 I frequently apply my research to questions on conservation prioritization and ecosystem services.